whiprandolph/bestseller/Scratch/Revolutionary Activities.md

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #34<br/>Join a men's or women's group dedicated to spiritual growth**</div>
 </b><div class="rev-act-body">Join or found a men's group or women's group dedicated to each person's spiritual growth.
-Meet regulary and help each other work through daily challenges with integrity, kindness, generosity, bravery, awareness, and other beautiful qualities.
+Meet regularly and help each other work through daily challenges with integrity, kindness, generosity, bravery, awareness, and other beautiful qualities.
 Support each other to cultivate and give your sacred gifts.</div></div>